mlcommons/ck/cm-mlops/script/run-mlperf-inference-app/README.md

 ([CM meta description to connect all components](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/app-mlperf-inference/_cm.yaml)) and C++ implementation
 ([CM meta description to connect all components](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/app-mlperf-inference-cpp/_cm.yaml)).

+Check these [tutorials](https://github.com/mlcommons/ck/blob/master/docs/tutorials/sc22-scc-mlperf.md) from the Student Cluster Competition at Supercomputing'22 to understand how to use this script to run the MLPerf inference vision benchmark and automate submissions.

 ## Current Coverage
 <table>